kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

 ### dispatcher

   - options to control better when the dns query should be done
+  - added `ds_dns_mode` parameter
+  - option to do srv dns query for target addresses
   - added `ds_is_active(group [, uri])`
     - check if any or a specific uri in a group is active
+  - option to get shorter result for rpc list command
+  - option for rpc list command to print more attributes
+  - support for dns resolving of destination addresses done on timer
+  - added `ds_dns_mode` and `ds_dns_interval` parameters
+  - rpc command to add a record updated to set priority
+  - track time of last dns timer update
+  - added `ds_dns_ttl` parameter - option to set ttl for dns queries done by dispatcher

 ### evrexec

-  -execute event route on data received on a custom udp socket
+  - execute event route on data received on a custom udp socket
+  - new `sockaddr` attribute
+  - exposed src ip and port via variable

+### geoip2

+  - added reload RCP command fuctionality

 ### htable